Freelance Fashion Photographer London

-I then went to assist various photographers and studios and that’s where I learnt my trade, so I’m self taught to a certain degree, but I certainly acquired most of the practice in studios and working with other Photographers.
+I then went to assist various photographers and studios and that’s where I learned my trade, so I’m self-taught to a certain degree, but I certainly acquired most of the practice in studios and working with other Photographers.
 I would recommend anyone who is starting in the industry to go the same route.

 What camera do you use the majority of the time?

 I shoot on Nikon most of the time, Hasselblad with a P65 back when I can (budget permitting) and film, either 120, or 5/4 whenever I get the opportunity… just love the whole process on that front.

 You mostly focus on fashion photography.
 Once you’ve mastered this, are there any other types of photography you’re looking to move into?